Need Help? 888-298-9489 M-F 8am to 8pm CST

 Best Practices for Using Privacy Codes

-• Coordinate with Your Team: Ensure that all team members are using the same channel and privacy code to avoid communication breakdowns.
+• Coordinate with Your Team: All team members should use identical channel settings and privacy codes to prevent communication issues.

 Maximize the Potential of Your Current Radios